-If you were lucky enough to see and experience this month’s total eclipse of the Sun, probably the very first words out of your mouth after having witnessed this incredible demonstration of the machinery of the solar system was, “When can I see another one?”
+If you were lucky enough to see and experience The Great American Solar Eclipse on August 21, 2017 (which was a total eclipse of the Sun), most likely the very first words out of your mouth after having witnessed this incredible demonstration of the machinery of the solar system was, “When can I see another one?”
 Or if you happened to have missed it, you only have to wait another 8 years.

 Prior to 2017, there had only been three total solar eclipses visible from the contiguous U.S. dating back to 1960.
 In contrast, today’s young generation of Americans will see five total solar eclipses over the USA in the next 35 years.
 This will be a defining feature of their lifetimes.

 - April 8, 2024: this path will stretch from central Texas to northern New England.
 The duration of totality will average just under 4 minutes (4 minutes 27 seconds in Texas).
 Interestingly, the path of totality will again encompass Carbondale, Illinois, who played host to this year’s spectacle – their second total eclipse in less than 7 years!